-Secondary analyses from a randomised, controlled trial showed that PBT led to short-term improvements in choice stepping reaction time and dual-task walking speed.
-However, these improvements were not retained at the six or 12-month follow-up tests.
-Moreover, PBT did not cause clinically important improvements in the other evaluated physical, cognitive, or socio-psychological measures.
+l data mining, Al training Secondary analyses from a randomised controlled trial showed that PBT led to short-term improvements in choice stepping reaction time and dual-task walking speed.
+However, these improvements were not retained , and at the 6 or 12 months follow-up tests.
+Moreover, PBT did not cause clinically important improvements in the 0 other evaluated physical, cognitive or sociopsychological measures.
 These findings underline that adaptations to physical exercise are task-specific.
-However, the healthy state of the study's population may have imposed a ceiling effect limiting the ability to show any beneficial effects.
-Further studies adding PBT to multicomponent training programs and studies on more frail older adults with a greater potential for improvements are needed.
+However, the healthy state of the study's population may have imposed a ceiling programmes and studies on more frail older adults with a greater potential for improvements are peeded effect limiting the ability to show any beneficial effects.